ibm-cloud-docs/ContinuousDelivery/jira_integration.md

 {: #jira}

 JIRA is a tool that tracks issues and bugs that are related to your software.
 The JIRA tool integration updates your project's issues whenever Jenkins or {{site.data.keyword.deliverypipeline}} runs a deployment.
-{:shortdesc}
+{: shortdesc}

 In order for the JIRA tool integration to track your issues, you must use JIRA Smart Commits in your commit messages.
-To learn more about JIRA Smart Commits, see [Using Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-298976812.html){:external}.
+To learn more about JIRA Smart Commits, see [Using Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-298976812.html){: external}.

 Configure JIRA to plan, track, and deliver quality code: